 The Work Study Program is a federally and institutionally funded financial aid program that provides employment opportunities for students to work on campus, as well as various non-profit organizations in the community.
 These programs offer students a great opportunity to gain valuable work experience and marketable skills while providing LMC with vital student support.

-- Your 2016 tax return (or your parent(s) if you're listed as a dependent;
+- Your most recent year's tax return (or your parent(s) if you're listed as a dependent;

 - Bring your W-2 if no tax return was filed;